ADHFMZ7/FTP/src/README.md

 ## LS

 1. Client sends LS message.
-2. Server responds with length in segments, followed by sequence number, then data.
+2. Server responds with length in bytes, followed by sequence number, then data.
 3. Client receives the n segments and sends an acknowledgement.